gocardless/bump-core/README.md

 like [Bump][bump] and [Dependabot][dependabot].

-**Bump Core has now been superseded by [Dependabot Core][dependabot-core], which we recommend for all your dependency updating needs**
+**Bump Core has now been superseded by [Dependabot Core][dependabot-core], which we recommend for all your dependency updating needs.**

 ---